2014 Spring Training - February 20

 - The FIRST actual site where data will be reported can potentially be used as an audit site by someone seeking benthic macroinvertebrate sampling, fish crew leader, or fish taxonomy certification, as long as the location and scheduling for the site is also agreeable to the DNR Quality Control Officer conducting the audit, and the audit takes place during the index period.
 Audits may be conducted either at a "regular" site (i.e., a site on the crew's sampling schedule) or at a muturally-agreed upon site convenient for both parties.
 It is important to note that, if the audit is not passed, the person will not be certified and DNR will be unable to document the quality of the data compared to data collected by a DNR crew.
 DNR will allow no more than one “resample” of a site audit if the person does not pass the first field audit.

 DNR provides training (not certification) on geomorphology, nutrient, and stream discharge sampling protocols.
 These protocols are being used to document changes to streams associated with restoration projects funded by the Chesapeake and Atlantic Coastal Bays Trust Fund and could also be used with other restoration projects.
-This training provides an opportunity to begin using comparable protocols to document improvements in nutrient, sediment, and geomorphic properties of streams in Maryland.
-This training will be held at the Oregon Ridge Lodge (see above) on February 28th, 2013.
+This training provides an opportunity to use comparable protocols to document improvements in nutrient, sediment, and geomorphic properties of streams in Maryland.
+This training will be held at ThorpeWood in Thurmont, MD on May 20th, 2014.
 There is no charge for this training but space is limited and registration will be held on a first come/first served basis.
 Detailed physical and nutrient monitoring protocols are available here.
 Questions regarding this special training session should be referred to Luke Roberson at (410) 260-8618; email@example.com.

 Links refer to a .pdf version of the powerpoint file.